 Broghan Helgeson, M.Sc.

-has been working as a Research Associate and as a doctoral candidate at EWI since 2016.
+is Research Associate at EWI since 2016 and doctoral candidate at the University of Cologne.
 In consulting projects for clients from the industry and public sectors, she has analyzed the role of power-to-x technologies and synfuel production as well as electric vehicle deployment and integration of charging infrastructure.
 Her research primarily focuses on the reduction of greenhouse gas emissions in final energy consumption, examining the integration of distributed renewable energy systems as well as the effects of sector coupling between the German and European road transport and electricity sectors.
 Prior to this, Broghan Helgeson was a research assistant at EWI.
 She studied Economics with a focus on Energy Economics at the University of Cologne as well as Chemical and Biological Engineering at Tufts University (Boston, Massachusetts, USA).

 Client: Own publication of the Virtual Institute Smart Energy (VISE)

 Smart Energy in households: Technologies, attitudes, cost-effectiveness (VISE Policy Brief No. 8)

 The interdisciplinary VISE research project “Energy Demand Behaviour of Households” (hereinafter referred to as “VISE Households”) primarily investigates aspects of market maturity of selected smart products and services.
 The aim is to determine the preferences of households when making their purchase decisions and when using smart products and services.
 Various business model designs are taken into account.

 Supported by the state of North Rhine-Westphalia

 Final report of Virtuelles Institut Strom zu Gas und Wärme